ubicity-corp/.github/profile/README.md

-# Ubicity Corporation
+## TOSCA Orchestration

-This organization contains private repositories managed by Ubicity Corporation.
+This organization contains repositories for Ubicity Corp's suite of TOSCA orchestration tools.